microsoft/CyberBattleSim/docs/benchmark.md

 # Benchmark on baseline agent implementations

-Results obtained on envrionment `CyberBattleChain10` using several algorithms: purely random search, Q-learning with epsilon-greedy, exploiting learned matrix only.
+Results obtained on envrionment `CyberBattleChain10` using following algorithms: purely random search, Q-learning with epsilon-greedy, exploiting learned matrix only.

+Jupyter notebooks with the latest benchmark runs are available at [/notebooks/benchmarks (latest_benchmark)](https://github.com/microsoft/CyberBattleSim/tree/latest_benchmark/notebooks/benchmarks).

 ## Time to full ownership on `chain` network environment